Best Short Scale Electric Guitars – Ideal for Small Hands

 Oscar Schmidt Double Cutaway 3/4 Size

-Modeled on the king of electric blues guitars (the Stratocaster), this mini guitar from Oscar Schmidt is worth a look at.
+Modeled on the Stratocaster, this mini guitar from Oscar Schmidt is worth a look at.
 It’s a ¾ sized double-cutaway model with a five-way pickup selector and a standard fulcrum tremolo bridge – giving this small six-string a few added extras.

 Its tiny size and weight (only 5lb) makes it handy for traveling and busking or as a child’s first electric.